skku-syslab/lockify/README.md

 - `include/`: Contains small changes to header files
 - `fast26ae/`: Includes the README and scripts used for artifact evaluation (see `fast26ae/README.md`)

-> **Note**: For FAST'26 artifact reviewers, all setup steps are fully scripted — you can proceed directly to `fast26ae/README.md`.
 ---

 ## Getting Started Guide